eic/EICrecon/docs/tutorial/03-end-user-plugin.md

 cmake --build myFirstPlugin/build --target install
 ~~~

-You can test plugin installed and can load correctly by runnign eicrecon with it:
+You can test plugin installed and can load correctly by running eicrecon with it:
 ~~~
 eicrecon -Pplugins=myFirstPlugin,JTest -Pjana:nevents=10
 ~~~